OMantere/homesite/README.md

 ## Aalto WebOodi Calendar Tool

 The course system at Aalto University had no way to export timetables to any external calendar, and the built-in system sucked.
 So i made this little tool that allows exporting of everything to Google Calendar.
-The Calendar tool can be found in the folder ```scrape-oodi```.
+The scraping "app" which does the actual fetching of course data can be found in the folder ```scrape-oodi```.

 #####Locations